This is the ultimate guide to the top trusted bitcoin investment sites in 2020.

 Do not invest more than you are willing to lose.

-In the next chapter, I’ll cover why you should consider making an investment in bitcoin and cryptocurrency.
+So, in the next chapter, I’ll cover why you should consider making an investment in bitcoin and cryptocurrency.

 Why Invest in Bitcoin